canro91/canro91.github.io/_posts/2021-03-08-HowNotToWriteDynamicSQL.md

 tags: tutorial sql
 ---

 Last time, I showed you [three tips to debug your Dynamic SQL]({% post_url 2020-12-03-DebugDynamicSQL %}).
-The next time you find a query in the plan cache, you can trace down the stored procedure that generated it.
-Today, I will show you how NOT to write Dynamic SQL.
+Let's take a step back.
+Let's see what is a dynamic SQL query and how to use one to rewrite a stored procedure with optional parameters.

 **Dynamic SQL is a string with a query to execute.
-In a stored procedure with optional parameters, Dynamic SQL is used to build a string with only the comparisons for the parameters passed with a non-default value**.
+In a stored procedure with optional parameters, Dynamic SQL is used to build a string containing a query with only the comparisons and clauses for the parameters passed with a non-default value**.

 ## Without Dynamic SQL